Jake-Fieldhouse/HaWoManager/README.md

 2. Click the three‑dot menu and select **Custom Repositories**.
 3. Enter the repository URL `https://github.com/example/HaWoManager` and set the category to **Integration**.
+4. HACS installs only from tagged releases.
+Ensure you select the latest release rather than a specific commit.
-4. After adding the repository, search for **WoMgr** under Integrations and install it.
+5. After adding the repository, search for **WoMgr** under Integrations and install it.
 Restart Home Assistant when prompted.
-5. Finally, add the **WoMgr** integration from the Integrations page as usual.
+6. Finally, add the **WoMgr** integration from the Integrations page as usual.

 ## Usage